— DECK CLEANING · COOKEVILLE

 Can you clean composite decks?

 Yes.
 Composite decking like Trex can be cleaned at low pressure.
 Mold and mildew do grow on composite materials, especially in shaded areas.
-We use appropriate solutions and pressure for composite to avoid surface damage.
+I use appropriate solutions and pressure for composite to avoid surface damage.

 How soon after cleaning can I stain or seal?

 Generally 24–48 hours, depending on weather conditions.
 The wood needs to be fully dry before stain or sealer will adhere properly.
 In warm, sunny weather it's often dry faster.
-We'll let you know what to expect for your specific situation.
+I'll let you know what to expect for your specific situation.

 What about wood fences?